 - A. No sign shall contain any moving parts or flashing or blinking lights so as to create an animated effect, except such portions of a sign which consist solely of indicators of time and temperature. - B. No red or green lights or any lighting effect utilizing such colors shall be used on any sign if, in the opinion of the chief of police, such light or lighting effect would create a hazard to the operation of motor vehicles. - C. Any lighting of a sign shall be continuous and shall be either interior, non-exposed or exterior illumination.
-All illumination shall be of reasonable intensity and shielded in such a manner that all direct light falls on the sign or the wall to which it is affixed and does not shine onto any street or nearby property. - D. No sign shall be lighted between the hours of 11:00 PM and 7:00 AM, except those signs identifying police or fire stations, a residential building, or in the case of a commercial establishment, signs which may be lighted during a period extending from 30 minutes before opening for business and to 30 minutes after closing. - E. The Board of Aldermen may grant a special permit for the illumination of other signs if the Board finds that such illumination is in the public interest.
+All illumination shall be of reasonable intensity and shielded in such a manner that all direct light falls on the sign or the wall to which it is affixed and does not shine onto any street or nearby property. - D. No sign shall be lighted between the hours of 11:00 PM and 7:00 AM, except those signs identifying police or fire stations, a residential building, or in the case of a commercial establishment, signs which may be lighted during a period extending from 30 minutes one-half hour before opening for business and to 30 minutes one-half hour after closing. - E. The Board of Aldermen may specifically grant a special permit, in accordance with the procedure provided in section 30-24, for the illumination of other signs to be illuminated if the said Board finds that such illumination is in the public interest.